Entertainment & Arts Management BS

 Jacqueline Borock, JD (Widener University).
 Adjunct Professor.
 Media deal making, intellectual property, First Amendment

 Julie Goodman, MFA (Temple University) Department Head, Arts & Entertainment Enterprise.
-Associate Professor.
+Professor.
 Cultural policy, political activism in the arts, changes in economic and social policy, arts sector changes.

 Brea M. Heidelberg, PhD (The Ohio State University) Program Director, Entertainment and Arts Management. .
 Associate Professor.
 Human resources management; Leadership development; Organizational structuring; Planning and evaluation.